About Kyorin Group

 Basic Policy on Corporate Governance

-The key management goal for KYORIN Co., Ltd. is to continue raising shareholder value.
-To achieve this goal requires fostering a management environment that enables us to build trust with stakeholders and the general public.
-Therefore, having given better corporate governance a high priority, we seek to ensure prompt decision-making, strong monitoring of the appropriateness of management, and ethical and transparent corporate activities.
+The most important management goal for KYORIN Holdings, Inc. is to continue raising shareholder value.
+To achieve this goal requires fostering a management environment that enables us to build trust with the general public.
+Therefore, having given better corporate governance a high priority, we seek to ensure prompt decision making, strong monitoring of the appropriateness of management, and to secure ethical and transparent corporate activities.
+To ensure transparency and fair disclosure, we release appropriate information without delay for the benefit of shareholders and investors.
+In the future, we intend to actively increase our disclosure of information, and expand our communications with all stakeholders.

 Management Organization and Internal Control System